-This policy defines the student's liabilities for fees to be paid for tuition, exams, trips and any refunds students will be eligible for should they choose to withdraw from or cancel an enrolment from a course or apprenticeship at Boston College.
+This policy defines the learner's liabilities for fees to be paid for tuition, exams, trips and any refunds learners will be eligible for should they choose to withdraw from or cancel an enrolment from a course or apprenticeship at Boston College.

 Refunds are normally only made when a course is cancelled by the College.
-All decisions about refunds should be referred to the Registry and Data Manager.
+All decisions about refunds should be referred to the Vice Principal: Finance and Corporate Services.